gitbush/jobseek/readme.md

  2. To view any roles that are within a certain sector, salary, location and employment type or a mixture of all.
  3. Details on how to apply for any roles of interest.
  4. See how long job posts have been advertised.
- 5. *Know how many other jobseekers have applied for certain roles.*
- 6. *To order job posts based on different criteria*

 ### Requirements